k98kurz/tapescript/language_spec.md

 items held in a cache location, you can use `rcz s"name"` or `@#name`; this will put the number of items onto the stack as an encoded signed int.

+Note that reading and writing multiple values with either this or the assembly syntax will reverse the order of items.

 ### Comptime

 Version 0.6.0 added two comptime features: inline compilation and inline